-Online marketing is any effort to spread the word about your company, which uses the internet to reach people.
+Online marketing is any effort to spread the word about your company that uses the internet to reach people.

-Basically anything you do online to get more eyeballs on you and grab people’s attention, which should hopefully, at some point, buy from you.
+Basically, anything that you do online to get more eyeballs on you and grab people’s attention and, hopefully, at some point, get them to buy from you.

-There are 7 major sub-categories of online marketing I want to cover in this guide.
+There are 7 major sub-categories of online marketing that I want to cover in this guide.

-We already talked about search engine optimization (SEO), and I showed you all of the important aspects of it you have to get right.
+We’ve already talked about search engine optimization (SEO) and I showed you all of the important aspects of it that you have to get right.

-Next to SEO, there’s search engine marketing (SEM), which is basically the paid version of SEO.
+Next to SEO, there’s search engine marketing (SEM), which is simply the paid version of SEO.